open-education-hub/ccas/CCAS_pandoc.md

 ### Details

 Some obvious numbers, which commonly occur, are not fractions.
-These are in between the rational numbers (fractions).
-Filling in the missing points to obtain a continuum results in the set of \"real numbers\".\
+These are in between the rational numbers (fractions) on the number line.
+Filling in the missing points to obtain a continuum results in the set of *real numbers*.\
-Denoted by $\mathbb{R}$ the entire set of \"real numbers\" which corresponds to \"filling in\" the \"missing pieces\" of the line.
+Denoted by $\mathbb{R}$ the entire set of real numbers which corresponds to filling in the missing pieces of the number line, so to speak.

 ### Examples